The Day the Earth Stood Still (2008 film): Plot

-Klaatu meets with another alien, Mr. Wu, who has lived on Earth for years.
-Wu tells Klaatu that the humans are destructive, stubborn, and unwilling to change, which matches Klaatu's experiences.
-However, Mr. Wu also tells Klaatu that he intends to remain on Earth, as he has grown to love these people.
-Klaatu orders the smaller spheres to collect specimens of animal species, to preserve them for later reintroduction to the Earth.
-He clarifies for Helen that he means to save the Earth from destruction by humankind.
+Klaatu meets with another alien, Mr. Wu, who has lived on Earth for years and describes humans as destructive, stubborn, and unwilling to change, matching Klaatu's perceptions.
+Mr. Wu adds that he intends to remain on Earth, as he has grown to love the people.
+Klaatu orders the smaller spheres to collect animal specimens for preservation and later reintroduction to the Earth and tells Helen he intends to save the planet from destruction by humans.

-Hoping to persuade Klaatu to change his mind about humanity, Helen takes him to Professor Barnhardt, a Nobel Prize winner.
+Hoping to change Klaatu's perceptions of humanity, Helen takes him to Nobel Prize recipient Professor Barnhardt.
 They discuss how Klaatu's race went through drastic, collaborative evolution to prevent the demise of their planet.
 Barnhardt pleads that Earth is at the same precipice, and humanity should be given a chance to understand that it, too, must change.
 While the adults are talking, Jacob calls the authorities to come and arrest Klaatu.

 While the military is examining GORT, the robot transforms into a swarm of winged insect-like nano-machines that self-replicate as they consume every man-made object in their path.
-The swarm soon devours the entire facility, emerging above ground to continue feeding.
+The swarm devours the entire facility and emerges above ground to continue feeding.

 The military captures Helen while Klaatu and Jacob escape on foot.
 As they travel, Klaatu learns more about humanity through Jacob.
 When Jacob contacts Helen and arranges to meet at his father's grave, the Secretary sends her to try to change Klaatu's mind.
 At the grave, Jacob is heartbroken that Klaatu cannot resurrect his long-dead father.
 As Helen and Jacob reunite, Klaatu's cumulative observations of humans convince him to stop the swarm.

 Granier drives them to the Central Park sphere, but the swarm has reached massive proportions.
 Klaatu trudges through the swarm to the sphere, touching it moments before his own body is consumed.
 The sphere deactivates the swarm, saving humanity, but also shutting down all electronics on Earth as the giant sphere leaves the Earth.